Name Change Rebuffed, Father Kills Son, Himself

 The bodies were discovered Sunday _ Mother’s Day _ three days after Scott’s mother, Karen Deremer, won a state Supreme Court case allowing the child to carry her last name, rather than his father’s.

-Authorities said no suicide note was found, but State Police Cpl.
+Authorities said no suicide note was found at Gubernat’s home in rural Williams Township, Pa., but Pennsylvania State Police Cpl.
 Steven Junkin said ``some things found at the scene″ indicate Gubernat was distraught.
 He would not elaborate.

-Gubernat, a self-employed mason, lived alone in a rented house next door to his father, Alfred Gubernat, in rural Williams Township.
-Alfred Gubernat found the bodies of his 33-year-old son and his grandson, who would have turned 4 on July 4.
+Gubernat, a self-employed mason, lived alone in a rented house next door to his father, Alfred Gubernat, who found the bodies of his 33-year-old son and his grandson, who would have turned 4 on July 4.

 The murder-suicide stunned family members and attorneys for both sides.